 Upon moving to Montana in 2000, Dan organized the Wave in Whitefish.
 He did much of the fundraising and planning for the aquatic and fitness center which opened in 2005.
 From 2005 to 2009, Dan served as Montana State Senator, chairing the Senate Public Health committee.

-In 2008, Dan founded the Montana Innocence Project, along with our first executive director, Jessie McQuillan.
+In 2008, Dan founded the Montana Innocence Project, along with its first executive director, Jessie McQuillan.
 He continues to happily serve on its Board.